 Kindness to the earth

-There is so much our students can do to take care of the earth that does not require very much time.
+There is so much our students can do to take care of the earth that requires very little time.
 You can start a recycling center in your classroom or spend an afternoon walking around the school grounds picking up trash or raking up leaves.
 Getting our students outside can be one of the best ways to see what needs to be done, and I have included an activity that will do just that.

 Kindness to animals

-Whether or not your students have pets at home, it is important they learn how to be kind to animals.
-Organizing a food drive for a local shelter will not only teach kindness to animals, but also kindness to the community.
-I even included a flyer you can customize and send out in order to get the entire school involved.
+Whether or not your students have pets at home, they must learn how to be kind to animals.
+Organizing a food drive for a local shelter will teach kindness not only toward animals but also toward the community.
+I even included a flyer you can customize and send out to get the entire school involved.

 Kindness to ourselves

 This is my favorite, and I think most important, way to show kindness.
 We are never too young to learn that the choices we make can affect how we think and feel.
 More importantly, what we say to ourselves can have the biggest impact of all.
-Students who use positive self-talk will ultimately, be happier, better adjusted, and kinder people.
-But, we need to teach them how to do that in structured, concrete (often visual) ways.
-You will have several activities to do that.
+Students who use positive self-talk will ultimately be happier, better-adjusted, and kinder people.
+But we need to teach them how to do that in structured, concrete (often visual) ways.
+You will have several activities to do.

 To get your 14 Day Kindness Campaign, click HERE.